realA10001986/Time-Circuits-Display/README.md

 The numbers in brackets are the resulting i2c address.

-The Ada4991 and DuPPA encodes require soldering for configuration.
-On the DFRobot model, there are tiny DIP-switches.

-Here is how they look configured for speed:
+Here is how they look configured for speed (the purple spots are solder joints):

 ![RotEncSpd](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/ae4ee45b-5cbf-45e1-9092-1043367e9af5)